 January 11, 2016 at 7:50 p.m

-Thank you for your feedback, I have already seen an ophthalmologist, pressure inside the eyes is normal, optic nerves are also fine.
+Thank you for your feedback.
+I've already had an eye exam; the intraocular pressure is normal, and the optic nerves are also fine.

 And I have a neurological appointment in the next two weeks.

-Wish you and your team all the best, I'll keep you posted in the next chat :)
+Wishing you and your team all the best, I'll keep you updated in our next chat :)

 Sibylle Kolm